tinyg210/shipment-list-demo/README.md

 #### What it does

-*shipment-list-demo* is a Spring Boot application dealing with CRUD operations an employee can execute on a bunch of shipments that they're allowed to view - think of it like the Post app.
+*shipment-list-demo* is a Spring Boot application dealing with CRUD operations a person can execute on a bunch of shipments that they're allowed to view - think of it like the Post app.
 The demo consists of a backend and a frontend implementation, using React to display the